 Easy Chicken Cacciatore

-- 2 lbs boneless skinless chicken thighs (roughly 6 large thighs)
+- 2 pounds boneless skinless chicken thighs (roughly 6 large thighs)

 - 1 cup flour (for gluten free use GF flour substitute or cassava flour)